What's in a drink? One standard drink is an alcoholic drink that has 1/2 ounce of pure alcohol. One standard drink is:

 How much you weigh.
 A higher body weight means a lower BAC.
 There is more blood volume to dilute the alcohol you consume.
 This doesn't mean you get to drink more!

-Your gender.
+Your sex.
 Women's bodies simply can't process alcohol at the same rate as men's.
 This is due to several factors including body fat percentage, differences in hormones, and the fact that women have less of the stomach enzyme that breaks down alcohol.

 The amount of food you consume.
 Having food in your stomach means that alcohol will be absorbed more slowly, reducing your BAC.